 (1)

-AND THE WORD WAS GOD(神), 2024
+AND THE WORD WAS GOD (神), 2024

-Visual Identity Design/ Bilingual Design/ Poster Design
+Visual Identity Design/ Poster Design

 Designer: Xinyuan(Caesar) Li, Chin-Wen Hsu